RolandDreger/accessibility-4-indesign/accessibility-4-indesign/accsssibility-4-indesign_doku.en.md

 ## Limitations of automated checks

+Automated checks can only cover some of the accessibility of digital content.
+For example, it is not possible to identify so-called “layout tables”, i.e. tables that are used solely for the purpose of layout - without any meaning in terms of content.
+Or when information is communicated only by color.
+To name just a few examples.

-Automated checks can only cover part of the accessibility of digital content.
-Even if no errors or warnings are displayed in the plugin report in InDesign or the checking tools, this does not mean that an exported PDF or ePub meets all accessibility requirements.
-(Keyword: practical accessibility, WCAG compliance)
+Therefore, even if no errors or warnings are displayed in the plugin report in InDesign or the checking tools, this does not mean that an exported PDF or ePub meets all accessibility requirements.
+(Keywords: practical accessibility, WCAG compliance)

 ## Known issues